ElishebaW/100-days-of-code/r1-log.md

 ##R1D15

 Did more reading about web development including the skills and technology required and hosting options.
 Completed more JavaScript HackerRank challenges.
 1h

+##R1D16

+Read about how to back up an application and gain statistics on users visiting the app.
+Also, how to grow its' popularity with search engines.
+Than learned alittle about AJAX and how it speeds up apps.
+Worked on a few JavaScript HackerRank challenges.
+1h